Delta Sigma Epsilon (sorority)

 Delta Sigma Epsilon (ΔΣΕ) was a national collegiate social sorority founded at Miami University, operating in the United States from 1914 to 1956.
 It was originally a member of the Association of Education Sororities (AES) before the AES's merger with the National Panhellenic Conference, and most of its chapters were located at teaching colleges.
-The sorority was absorbed by Delta Zeta sorority on August 21, 1956.
+The sorority was absorbed by Delta Zeta sorority in 1956.